If a company doesn’t have negative reviews, it means they're doing just fine, right?

 Social media has made interaction between customers and businesses more informal and friendly.
 And like any friend, customers are curious about what’s going on in your company’s life.
 Since your main communication tool with your clients is content — website, blog, social media posts, etc. — creating content that will inspire authority and sell through educating is crucial to the customer experience.
 Keep in mind that this is hard work, so you’ll need to invest time and effort to hire a skilled content manager.

 Regularly reporting to your clients about the latest company updates, new projects, and results will help keep the focus on your audience.
 If your business isn’t of the kind customers have to interact with regularly, retention may be a problem.
-By incorporating user onboarding into your marketing campaign and maintaining active social media profiles, you can keep customers around well after they made a purchase or subscribed.
+By incorporating client onboarding into your marketing campaign and maintaining active social media profiles, you can keep customers around well after they made a purchase or subscribed.

 2. Empower your customer service

 Customer service is the heart of customer experience.
 Additional information, tips on setting up and using a product or service, and troubleshooting issues all turn into customer support tickets.
 And the way they are resolved shapes customers’ opinion about your brand.
 Thus, your customer support agents should have all the necessary information at hand and be able to act on it without extra approval from managers.
+Providing them with access to relevant performance metrics, such as Customer Service Response Time, can further enhance their ability to address customer needs.

 Use surveys to identify the most common issues that interfere with your employees providing a better customer experience.
 For example, let’s say customers often ask for a discount.
 That means you should define the exact conditions under which a customer support rep can provide it without having to discuss the matter with anyone.